yuanbei/Nars-Wiki/Procedural-Inference.md

 At any moment, the system normally has multiple goals to be achieved.
 They are processed in parallel in a time-sharing manner.
 There are two types of goal: original goals are whose directly imposed on the system by its environment; derived goals are produced by the system itself from goals and beliefs via backward inference (see 1, page 143).
 The two types of goals are treated by the system as the same for almost all purposes.

 When a new (original or derived) goal arrives, the system does not immediately start to find ways to achieve it.
-Instead, it is preprocessed in the corresponding concept, where the following factors are considered:
+Instead, it is pre-processed in the corresponding concept, where the following factors are considered:

 1. The desire-value of the goal is adjusted according to its relation with other goals.
 When the same goal get several different desire-values from different sources, the revision rule is used to get an overall desire-value, which indicates whether the system really desires it, when all available evidence is taken into consideration.